 Top 10 Deep Purple Songs

 Deep Purple were without a doubt one of the earliest pioneers of the hard rock movement.
-With the sad July 2012 passing of keyboardist Jon Lord, we have put together a list of some of Purple's finest moments.
-Of course, any list this short for such a long-running band is liable to start debate, but we think this is a good cross-section of hits and buried treasures.
-So, please enjoy our list of the Top 10 Deep Purple Songs:
+As such, any list this short is liable to start a debate.
+But we think this list of Top 10 Deep Purple Songs is a good cross-section of hits and buried treasures:

 Coming ten years after the classic 'Mark II' lineup fell apart with the departure of Ian Gillan and Roger Glover, 'Perfect Strangers' was a surprising return from old friends.
 Picking up where they left off, the band's reunion was met with generally favorable reviews.
 Their fans certainly welcomed them back wholeheartedly, with the band earning gold and platinum albums around the globe.
 Their trademark sound is intact here, and though the party wouldn't last long, at least the magic was back for a little while.